silence-laboratories/mpc-auth-client/packages/stackup/cli/README.md

 ## MPC X AA CLI

+ This example is a basic command-line wallet application which uses the userop.js library to build user operations.
+You can think of it like ethers.js but for ERC-4337.

+## Prerequisites:

+- **Build MPC Authenticator library**.
+Follow instruction in [packages/mpc README](../../mpc/README.md)

+- **Node Version:** Ensure you are using Node.js version 18.

+## How to run

 ### Step 1: Clone the Repository

-Clone the mpc-account-abstraction-sdk repository.
-This example is a basic command-line wallet application.
+Clone the repository.

 ```bash
 git clone https://github.com/silence-laboratories/mpc-account-abstraction-sdk